Love Island 2020 soundtrack – all the songs featured on the winter series

 The place can I get the Love Island soundtrack?

-Love Island’s official playlist of songs featured on this collection is out there on Spotify.
+Love Island’s official playlist of songs featured on this collection is accessible on Spotify.
 In 2018, the soundtrack for the collection was adopted by 48,258 Spotify customers.

 Which artists have been featured on the final collection of Love Island?

-The 2019 collection of Love Island featured a lot of fashionable songs together with Energy by Little Combine, the Jonas Brothers’ single Sucker and Lizzo’s smash hit Juice.
+The 2019 collection of Love Island featured various well-liked songs together with Energy by Little Combine, the Jonas Brothers’ single Sucker and Lizzo’s smash hit Juice.

 Love Island continues weeknights and Sundays at 9pm on ITV2.